 Dry locations are those with no exposure to moisture of any type, which would typically be most rooms inside your home—the hallways, living spaces, and bedrooms.

 Damp locations are exposed to moisture, but not direct water.
 For example near a shower in a small bathroom, above your stove in a kitchen, or on a covered outdoor porch.
 Damp-rated fixtures make ideal porch lights, as long as they are not exposed directly to the elements.
-However, if you live in a particularly stormy area or near the coast, a wet-rated fixture (or our marine-grade outdoor bulkhead sconces) might be best even for covered porches.
+However, if you live in a particularly stormy area or near the coast, a wet-rated fixture (like our marine-grade outdoor bulkhead sconces) might be best even for covered porches.

 Wet locations are exposed to snow, rain, sleet, and other outdoor elements.
 If you want to place your fixture where it will be in contact with the elements, you will need a wet-rated fixture.
 They're specially designed with features like holes and gaskets to make sure that water stays away from the electrical elements of the fixture.

 If you're uncertain about what sort of fixture you need, ask your electrician or reach out to our Design Crew for options.
 Picking the right type of outdoor light for your porch means that as the years go by, come rain or shine, your light will function perfectly and stay looking great.